harshdeepsinghhanspal/LED-Face-Detection-Using-AI/README.md

-This project is about controlling the brightness of LED💡 by the tip of the finger☝!!!
+This project is about turning on-off of LED💡 by your face😀!!!

 [+] Upload the Arduino Code to the Arduino board first.